Option market making with hedging-induced market impact: Numerical methodology and experiments

-In this first experiment we adopt the baseline calibration, with the initial option inventory fixed at $I_0 = 0$.
-This neutral starting point serves as a benchmark, in later experiments we will vary the initial inventory to analyze how it shapes the market maker's optimal behavior.
 Training is conducted on batches of $10{,}000$ simulated paths over $500$ epochs, with a learning rate of $10^{-4}$.
 The policy network is implemented as a standard multilayer perceptron with ReLU activations and input normalization.

+\paragraph*{Illustration in a strongly imbalanced inventory setting} ~\\ We start by investigating the impact of asymmetric initial conditions by considering non-zero initial option inventories $I_0 \neq 0$.
+Non-zero inventories introduce a structural imbalance in the market maker’s portfolio, which must be dynamically managed through a combination of hedging and order flow control.
+This setting gives rise to inherently asymmetric optimal policies.
+We start by analyzing an extreme configuration with a large negative initial inventory, $I_0 = -100$.
+This stressed scenario allows us to highlight the qualitative mechanisms learned by the agent.

-Figure~\ref{FIG:market_making_linear_impact_learning_metrics_baseline} documents the training dynamics across episodes: the return rises steadily and then plateaus, indicating that the policy discovers a stable quoting and hedging regime.
+Figure~\ref{FIG:market_making_linear_impact_learning_metrics_neg_inv} documents the training dynamics across episodes: the return rises steadily and then plateaus, indicating that the policy discovers a stable quoting and hedging regime.
 The hedging penalty declines markedly as the agent learns to align its underlying position with the option exposure, thereby reducing costly discrepancies.
 The incentive penalty quickly drops toward low levels and remains stable, which shows that the agent consistently meets the activity requirement without being punished for supplying additional liquidity.

+To gain intuition on the learned strategy, we first examine a representative sample path.
+Figure~\ref{FIG:market_making_linear_impact_symetric_case_underlying_quotes} shows the joint evolution of the underlying price and the corresponding bid--ask quotes.
+This pathwise view highlights how the agent dynamically adapts its quoting behavior to both price movements and inventory imbalances.

 To better understand the policy learned in this setting, we now examine the average evolution of both the strategy and the environment across $10{,}000$ simulated paths.
-Figure~\ref{FIG:market_making_linear_impact_symetric_case_quotes} shows that, on average, the agent learns to quote around the option reference price, with spreads that gradually decrease as maturity approaches.
-This tightening reflects the fact that option values converge toward their intrinsic component near expiration, making order flow more sensitive to quoted prices.
-To continue attracting sufficient trading activity and avoid the incentive penalty, the agent reduces its spread, while still capturing a margin on transactions.

-As illustrated in Figure~\ref{FIG:market_making_linear_impact_symetric_case_inventories}, the agent’s strategy is to maintain its option inventory close to zero.
-This behavior is desirable for two reasons: first, it allows the agent to consistently capture spread revenues on the option market while generating sufficient order flow to avoid the activity penalty.
-Second, by keeping the inventory nearly balanced, the agent has no need to trade in the underlying, which simultaneously avoids transaction costs and eliminates hedging penalties.